|Address||8325 Oak Street|

 f.
 Involvement with advisory boards:

-CAP participates on the following advisory boards: Work Pays Coalition (WPC), Louisiana Rehabilitation Council (LRC), and the Medicaid Purchase Advisory (MPP) Councils.
-Mr. Gallegos also serves as the Co-Chair of the National Disability Rights Network Advocacy sub-committee.
-In this position, Mr. Gallegos provides input and guidance on training and systems issues relevant to CAP.
-He is awaiting approval from the Louisiana Boards and Commissions to serve as the CAP designee on the Statewide Independent Living Council (SILC) and the Consortia of Administrators For Native American Rehabilitation (CANAR).
+CAP participates on the following advisory boards: Work Pays Coalition, Louisiana Rehabilitation Council (LRC), and the Medicaid Purchase Advisory Council.
+The CAP Director was elected to serve on the National Disability Rights Network CAP Advisory Council.
+He is awaiting approval to serve as the designee on the Statewide Independent Living Council (SILC) and the Consortia of Administrators For Native American Rehabilitation (CANAR).

 g.
 Outreach to unserved/underserved populations: